Skip to main content

 Using them all together

 These are just five basic tools used for restoring photos.
 The key is to know what to use when.
 Restoring water damaged photographs is fundamentally different than merging torn pieces or reviving faded colors.
-Even the same type of damage always needs a different approach to get the best results.
+Photo restoration really is the champions league of photo editing.